kepasw/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-This script prints the absolute path of current working directory
+This script shows the absolute path of current working directory